hurtigruten/enzo/README.md

 # TODO
 * Add Allotment based Tours (need a list of allotment ids from PG for the Tour)
-* Retry if requests failed? (after wait?)
+* Retry if requests failed?
-* Build a deploy pipeline

 # Long term tasks / Future Ideas
 * Write tests